 | TOTAL | 278 | 18h 51m | 4:04 | 3:48 |

 Part of my previously mentioned moratorium is a realization I had during the holidays that I should divert all the money I was spending on new stuff to marketing and advertising.
 This is an area where AI has been incredibly helpful to me.
-So I’ll still be watching my various metrics, but the focus is going to be on growing an audience and, ideally, increasing actual sales.
+I’ll still be watching my various metrics, but the focus is going to be on growing an audience and, ideally, increasing actual sales.
 I’ll be releasing a few albums this year, and a lot of that content will be coming from Song-A-Day work.

 Is This the End?

+Lately, I’ve had the itch to go back to the corporate world and try to make things better wherever I can, so I’m starting to look for a new corporate gig.
+If you know anyone who needs a well-educated, lateral thinking, iconoclastic problem solver, please put me in touch!
 Getting a new “day job,” however, would mean a reduced focus on Song-A-Day.
-I don’t think I’ll stop doing it, but as I put it to another participant, this may have been my last “maximum effort every day” year.
+I don’t think I’ll stop participating entirely, but this may have been my last “maximum effort every day” year.
 I guess it will really depend on what’s going on with the rest of my life in eleven months.

 Notes